Black Lives Matter

 We discuss with our friends, family, and other birth workers the ways our racist systems and institutions in the US benefit white people and disenfranchise, imprison, and kill Black people, Indigenous people, and people of color.

 Racial inequities in birth outcomes are real and present in the Pittsburgh area.
-We try very hard to only refer our clients to other professionals and providers who offer safe, appropriate, and inclusive care for everyone, and who are also committed to dismantling systems of oppression.
+As often as possible, we refer our clients to other professionals and providers who offer safe, appropriate, and inclusive care for everyone, and who are also committed to dismantling systems of oppression.
 We also recognize when we are not the right people to support a potential client, and offer them a referral for someone else who would be a more appropriate fit for their needs.

 We volunteer support for Black parents and parents of color who are in need as often as we can through free and reduced cost childbirth education, postpartum support, lactation consultations, as well as birth rights education and advocacy as doulas.